A survey, review, and future trends of skin lesion segmentation and classification

-\citet{hasan2021dermoexpert} designed an end-to-end hybrid-CNN classifier with a two-level ensembling.
+An end-to-end hybrid-CNN classifier with a two-level ensembling was presented and designed in \citep{hasan2021dermoexpert}.
 A channel-wise concatenated 2D feature map was proposed to enhance the first-level ensembling’s depth information.
-In contrast, the authors also proposed aggregating the various outputs from different fully connected layers in the second-level ensemble, learning more discriminating features with limited training samples. \citet{wu2020skin} proposed a densely connected convolutional network with an Attention and Residual learning method for the SLC task, where each ARDT block consists of dense blocks, transition blocks, and attention and residual modules.
+In contrast, the authors also proposed aggregating the various outputs from different fully connected layers in the second-level ensemble, learning more discriminating features with limited training samples.
+The authors in \citep{wu2020skin} proposed a densely connected convolutional network with an Attention and Residual learning method for the SLC task, where each ARDT block consists of dense blocks, transition blocks, and attention and residual modules.
 Compared to a residual network with the same number of convolutional layers, the size of the parameters of the densely connected network proposed was reduced by half.
-The improved densely connected network added an attention mechanism and residual learning after each dense and transition block without additional parameters. \citet{bi2020multi} presented a hyper-connected CNN (HcCNN) to classify skin lesions having an additional hyper-branch that hierarchically integrates intermediary image features, unlike existing multi-modality CNNs.
+The improved densely connected network added an attention mechanism and residual learning after each dense and transition block without additional parameters.
+The authors of \citep{bi2020multi} presented a hyper-connected CNN (HcCNN) to classify skin lesions, having an additional hyper-branch that hierarchically integrates intermediary image features, unlike existing multi-modality CNNs.
 The hyper-branch enabled the network to learn more complex combinations between the images at early and late stages.
-They also coupled the HcCNN with a multi-scale attention block to prioritize semantically meaningful subtle regions in the two modalities across various image scales. \citet{hasan2021dermo} proposed a CNN-based framework for simultaneous detection and recognition of skin lesions, named Dermo-DOCTOR, consisting of two encoders.
+They also coupled the HcCNN with a multi-scale attention block to prioritize semantically meaningful and subtle regions in the two modalities across various image scales.
+A CNN-based framework for simultaneous detection and recognition of skin lesions was proposed in \citep{hasan2021dermo}, named Dermo-DOCTOR, consisting of two encoders.
 The feature maps from the two encoders were fused channel-wise, called the fused feature map.
 This fused feature map was utilized for decoding in the detection sub-network, concatenating each stage of two encoders’ outputs with corresponding decoder layers to retrieve the lost spatial information due to pooling in the encoders.